-This unit explores the government's role in a modified market economy and Australia's recent (the last ten years) and contemporary (the last three years) macroeconomic performance.
-The cyclical fluctuations in the level of economic activity result in changes in the levels of output, income, spending and employment in the economy which, in turn, have implications for economic growth, inflation and unemployment.
-Students examine the role of government, through its spending and taxing powers, which can affect the allocation and price of resources, and the level of economic activity by targeting economic objectives.
+Macroeconomics is the study of the whole economy.
+This unit focuses on Australia's macroeconomic performance using the circular flow of income model.
+The business cycle results in changes in the levels of output, income, spending and employment in the economy which, in turn, have implications for economic growth, inflation and unemployment.
+Students also examine the role of the government in the macroeconomy.

-ATECO - Year 12 units, 2021:
+ATECO - Year 12 units, 2024: